LaansDole/RMIT-ITS-useful-scripts/javascript/README.md

-# Search Tagcode from Serialnumber
+# Serial Number Matching Script Documentation

-This script is designed to search for a serial number in a given Excel workbook.
-It operates on two worksheets: “Search” and “Desktop”.
+This script is designed to match serial numbers from two different worksheets in an Excel workbook.
+The script operates in two stages to find the best match for each serial number in the "Search" worksheet.

-## Functionality
+## How it Works
-**The script performs the following steps:**

-* Retrieves the “Search” and “Desktop” worksheets from the workbook.
+1. The script first retrieves the "Search" and "Desktop" worksheets from the workbook.

-* Gets the used ranges from both worksheets.
+2. It then gets the used ranges from both worksheets and extracts their values.

-* Retrieves the values from these ranges.
-* Iterates over each cell in column B of the “Search” worksheet.
+3. The script iterates over each cell in column A of the "Search" worksheet, treating each value as a serial number.

-* For each cell, it retrieves the serial number and checks if it matches any serial number in the “Desktop” worksheet.
+4. For each serial number in the "Search" worksheet, the script checks each cell in column B of the "Desktop" worksheet for a match.

-* If a match is found, it copies the corresponding tag code from the “Desktop” worksheet to column B of the “Search” worksheet.
-* If no match is found, it then checks if the last 7 digits of the serial number match any serial number in the “Desktop” worksheet.
-* If a match is found, it copies the corresponding tag code from the “Desktop” worksheet to column B of the “Search” worksheet.
+5. If a match is found, the corresponding tag code (from column A of the "Desktop" worksheet) is copied to column B in the "Search" worksheet.
+The stage of the search (1 in this case) is recorded in column C.

-* If still no match is found, it finds the most similar serial number in the “Desktop” worksheet (i.e., the serial number that matches at least 6 characters with the search serial number).
+6. If no match is found in the first stage, the script proceeds to the second stage.
+Here, it looks for the most similar serial number by comparing each character of the serial numbers.
+However, it only considers those serial numbers whose last characters match with the last character of the search serial number.

-* If a similar serial number is found, it copies the corresponding tag code from the “Desktop” worksheet to column B of the “Search” worksheet.
+7. If the number of matching characters is greater than or equal to the length of the search serial number minus 1, the corresponding tag code is copied to column B in the "Search" worksheet, and the stage of the search (2 in this case) is recorded in column C.

 ## Usage
-This script is intended to be used in the Office Scripts for Excel environment.
-To use the script, simply open the Excel workbook of interest and run the script.
-The script will automatically perform the serial number search and update the “Search” worksheet with the corresponding tag codes.

-***Please note that the script assumes the serial numbers are located in column B of both worksheets and the tag codes are located in column A of the “Desktop” worksheet.
-If your data is arranged differently, you may need to adjust the script accordingly. 😊***
+This script is particularly useful in scenarios where you have a list of serial numbers in one worksheet ("Search") and you want to find and record the corresponding tag codes from another worksheet ("Desktop").
+The two-stage approach helps to find the best match for each serial number, even if an exact match is not found in the first stage.